DrLutzi/godot-texsyn-scripts/README.md

 The textures should be set on the bottom.
 For non-stationary texture synthesis, do not forget to add the pre-computed means and sampler realization.

 NOTE: Only seamless textures are compatible.

-### World environment

-The scene does not contain a world environment.
-If you want to view the scene correctly when executing the program, you should add your own.
-When we work we usually don't move past the editor.

 ### Camera